Charles W. Blackwell: Delegate to Congress and Ambassador of the Chickasaw Nation (1995–2013)

 "We agreed that there was a need for the tribes to revive a tradition of diplomatic relations with other governments...Appointment of an official ambassador helped to reinforce the formal government-to-government relationship the Chickasaw Nation had with the federal government.
 Over the years, Charles did a tremendous job of helping that relationship grow and improve."

 As noted, in 1995, Governor Anoatubby appointed Blackwell as the first Ambassador of the Chickasaw Nation to the United States.
 Blackwell was the first Native American ambassador to the U.S., and the first tribal ambassador from any Native American government to the United States.
-He took office at a 1995 ceremony held in Washington, DC.
+He took office at a 1995 ceremony held in Washington, D.C.
 Blackwell held the ambassadorship from 1995 until his death in office in January 2013.

 During his tenure, Blackwell became a prominent advocate for Native American education, health, and economic issues.
 Blackwell also founded the First American Business Center, headquartered in Washington D.C., which promotes Native American economic development and entrepreneurship.
 He served on the Western Governors' States Drought Coordination Council from 1995 to 1997.
 Ambassador Blackwell contributed to the Chickasaw Times as a frequent columnist.

 In 1997, U.S. President Bill Clinton appointed Blackwell to the Presidential Advisory Council on HIV/AIDS.
 He served on as the Council's only Native American member from 1997 until 2001.

 Death

-Blackwell died in office in Washington D.C. on January 2, 2013, at the age of 70.
+Blackwell died in office in Washington, D.C., on January 2, 2013, at the age of 70.
 The cause of death was "...of respiratory complications following surgery."